Estimated reading time: 11 minutes

 Tip Six: Schedule regular maintenance

-Regular website maintenance can fall by the wayside if you do all aspects of your business.
-Schedule a time every quarter to review each page on your website.
-You’d be surprised how much information you will need to change in just three months.
-Regular maintenance prevents customers from seeing silly typos or inaccurate hours and shows the search engine’s website is active.
+You would be surprised to see how much information needs to be changed in just three months.
+Regular maintenance prevents customers from seeing silly typos or incorrect hours and shows the search engine that the website is active.

 Summary